clavalle-pts/ux-playbook/Charter/update_0616.md

 #### #2 Lead and live 'bug-free'

-###### Example Workflow (1 Week Iteration)
-- (Monday - Wednesday) Screen(s) is/are requested, graphic designer assembles and builds UI views based on design language
-- (Tuesday - Thursday) Front-end developers work with graphic designer to code Java templates in tandem with design
-- (Wednesday - Thursday) Full-stack developer works with Plano office and Austin Ops department to connect front-end view to TEAMS APIs.
-- (Thursday - Friday) Consultants perform QA and Testing
-- (Friday - Monday) Final screens are presented to management for review and approval.

 ###### Strategic Shift (Mindset & Culture)
 - Hire one graphic designer to function as UI designer and to meet graphics design needs for UI and marketing
 - UX shifts UI work to graphic designer and functions as interim project manager